The Office of Research and Sponsored Programs supports faculty research through internally-funded awards.

 Internal Funding Opportunities

 Research and Creative Activity Awards are offered in the Fall and Winter semesters of each academic year.
 Requests for funding are reviewed by a campus-wide faculty Research and Creative Activity Committee (RCAC).
-The Office of Research staff oversees the submission process and the management of successful applicationss.
-Submissions should focus on the applicants subject areas of expertise.
+The Office of Research staff oversees the submission process and the management of successful applications.
 Other units at the University of Michigan-Flint provide support for pedagogy or engaged learning projects.
 Apply online via InfoReady Review.